whisthq/whist/webserver/docs/services.rst

 Databases
 ---------

-On startup, the Whist Webserver reads from a centralized database of Flask configuration variables, the `fractal-config` database, that may be overridden by Heroku environment variables.
+On startup, the Whist Webserver reads from a centralized database of Flask configuration variables, the `whist-config` database, that may be overridden by Heroku environment variables.
 We call this database the configuration database and it is shared by all Whist Webserver deployments, mainly `dev`, `staging` and `prod`.
 Each Whist Webserver deployment is also attached to an all-purpose PostgresSQL database that it uses at runtime.
 This database keeps track of streaming sessions that